By Richard Marshall

 It's about time.

-It's simple.
-I send a client a short WhatsApp voice note, something spontaneous, something real, a question, a thought, a comment about something I know they care about.
-And they respond.
-Straight away.
-Without preparing, without translating it in their head first, without the safety net of knowing what's coming.
+I send a short WhatsApp voice note, something real, a question, a thought, a comment about something I know they care about.
+They respond straight away, without preparing, without translating in their head first, without the safety net of knowing what's coming.

 That's it.

-It replicates the thing that classroom practice can't fully replicate: the experience of receiving something unexpected and having to respond to it right now, in English, without time to get it perfect first.
+It replicates the thing classroom practice can't fully replicate: the experience of receiving something unexpected and having to respond right now, in English, without time to get it perfect first.

 I had a client who used to leave me voice notes while she was out walking.
 Four minutes, five minutes, sometimes six or seven.
 Real thinking, out loud, in English, flowing, unfiltered.

-And the more often you practise getting there, that threshold between self-consciousness and flow, the lower the threshold gets.
-The faster you reach it.
-The more available it becomes in the moments that actually matter.
+The more often you practise getting there, the lower that threshold gets, and the more available it becomes in the moments that actually matter.

 And that, in my experience, is what every meeting, every presentation, and every high-stakes English moment is actually asking for.